Restricted Bernoulli Matrix Factorization: Balancing the trade-off between prediction accuracy and coverage in classification based collaborative filtering: Introduction

-Current trends in \ac{RS} research focus on measuring system performance beyond prediction accuracy~\cite{wu2022survey}.
-One of the most popular measures is reliability~\cite{bobadilla2018reliability,katarya2018reliable,ahmadian2019novel}.
+For this reason, current trends in \ac{RS} research focus on measuring system performance beyond prediction accuracy~\cite{wu2022survey}, being one of the most popular measures its reliability~\cite{bobadilla2018reliability,katarya2018reliable,ahmadian2019novel}.
 Reliability indicates the system's certainty in knowing whether a prediction is correct or not.
 Adding reliability to \acp{RS} helps to improve user confidence in them.
 On the one hand, if the prediction is correct and the reliability is high, user satisfaction increases.
 On the other hand, if the prediction fails but the reliability is low, the user can forgive the error.
+Despite these advances, designing recommendation models that jointly provide accurate predictions, meaningful reliability estimates, and sufficient coverage remains a challenging open problem.

 In this paper, we propose a new \ac{CF}-based \ac{MF} model that provides reliable predictions: \ac{ResBeMF}.
 This model aims to enhance the performance of \ac{CF}-based \ac{RS} that provide reliability linked to their predictions.
-To achieve this, the \ac{RS} is approached as a multi-objective optimization problem, where the goal is to find a \ac{RS} that provides the best quality of predictions without diminishing the quantity of reliable predictions that the system can offer.
+To achieve this, the \ac{RS} is approached as a multi-objective optimization problem, where the goal is to find a \ac{RS} that provides the best quality of predictions without diminishing the quantity of reliable predictions that the system can offer. \ac{ResBeMF} is motivated by the need for recommender systems that can provide reliable, well-calibrated predictions while maintaining sufficient coverage in practical scenarios.
+In this regard, \ac{ResBeMF} formulates collaborative filtering as a classification problem and predicts a full probability distribution over rating categories.
+In this manner, \ac{ResBeMF} enables a principled notion of reliability that is intrinsic to the model rather than imposed a posteriori.
+The key design choice of introducing structural constraints among rating probabilities allows the model to avoid both overconfident and overly conservative behaviors, such as in prior classification-based models, yielding predictions that are simultaneously interpretable, controllable, and adaptable to different reliability requirements.

 The rest of the document is structured as follows: \Cref{sec:related-work} dives into the related work, \Cref{sec:resbemf} describes the proposed model, \Cref{sec:results} shows the experimental results of the proposed model on gold standard datasets in the field of \ac{CF}, and \cref{sec:conclusions} presents the conclusions and future work of this research.